 ASTM anticipated that regulators would require both Broadcast RID and Network RID for large UAS, but allow RID requirements for small UAS to be satisfied with the operator's choice of either Broadcast RID or Network RID.
 The EASA initially specified Broadcast RID for UAS of essentially all UAS and is now also considering Network RID.
-The FAA RID Final Rules only specifies Broadcast RID for UAS.
+The FAA RID Final Rules only specifies Broadcast RID for UAS, however, still encourages Network RID for complementary functionality, especially in support of UTM.